OfficeDev/office-js-docs-pr/docs/develop/initialize-add-in.md

 Office Add-ins often have start-up logic to do things such as:

-- Check that the user's version of Office will support all the Office APIs that your code calls.
+- Check that the user's version of Office supports all the Office APIs that your code calls.

-- Ensure the existence of certain artifacts, such as worksheet with a specific name.
+- Ensure the existence of certain artifacts, such as a worksheet with a specific name.

-- Prompting the user to select some cells in Excel, and then inserting a chart initialized with those selected values.
+- Prompt the user to select some cells in Excel, and then insert a chart initialized with those selected values.

 - Establish bindings.

-- Use the Office dialog API to prompt the user for default add-in settings values.
+- Use the Office Dialog API to prompt the user for default add-in settings values.

 However, an Office Add-in cannot successfully call any Office JavaScript APIs until the library has been loaded.
 This article describes the two ways your code can ensure that the library has been loaded: